ClinicalGenomicsGBG/wgs_somatic/README.md

     --development <save intermediate files; allows for resuming of crashed runs>
 ```

-For hg38ref, write 'yes' if you want this option. hg19 is no longer supported by the pipeline so you always have to use hg38.

-If you want to run pipeline for normal only (run only germline steps of pipeline), simply don't use arguments tumorsample and tumorfastqs.
+- For normal-only analysis (run only germline steps of pipeline), simply don't use arguments tumorsample and tumorfastqs.

-If you want to run pipeline for tumor only, simply don't use arguments normalsample and normalfastqs.
+- For tumor-only analysis, omit the `--normalsample` and `--normalfastqs` arguments.

 #### Optional arguments